enhance-dev/enhance.dev/src/views/docs/md/learn/concepts/single-file-components.md

 ## Script

-Add a `<script>` tag to your component in order to add functionality to your component.
+Add functionality to your component by adding a `<script>` tag.
-In order to add additional `<hello-world>` elements dynamically while your app is being used you can register your custom element with the browser.
+Register your custom element with the browser to inserting additional `<hello-world>` elements dynamically at runtime.

 ```html
 <!-- ...continued -->